ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-     This function will not work properly for Server of Servers (SOS).
-Each portion will only give its local value.
+     This function does not work properly for Server of Servers (SOS).
+Each portion only gives its local value.

 .. _RectToCyl: